-Pasta, beans and greens is a classic trio in Italian cookery.
+Pasta, beans, and greens are a classic trio in Italian cookery.
 It’s easy to see why—the combination is healthful and hearty.
 Escarole is a sturdy green whose slight bitterness is tempered by cooking.
 You’ll find it near the lettuces in the produce section.
-If you’d like, you can substitute an equal amount of curly chicory, or a medium-sized bunch of chard.
+If you’d like, you can substitute an equal amount of curly chicory or a medium-sized bunch of chard.
 Photos by Hannah Kaminsky.

-- 8 to 10 ounces fusilli or rotini (whole grain or tri-color)
+- 8–10 oz fusilli or rotini (whole grain or tri-color)

 - 1 medium onion, chopped

 - ½ large head escarole, well washed, cut into ½-inch wide strips